DegDiT: Controllable Audio Generation with Dynamic Event Graph Guided Diffusion Transformer: Experiments

 In Fig. \ref{case}, we present representative examples of prompts containing single events, two events, multiple events, and overlapping events for three models: Tangoflux, Audiocomposer, and our proposed DegDiT.
 Tangoflux does not incorporate explicit timestamp control signals, which limits its ability to generate audio with accurate temporal alignment of events.
 In contrast, Audiocomposer relies solely on textual descriptions for control.
 As a result, it sometimes fails to capture all events in multi-event scenarios and struggles to handle cases where events overlap in time.
-By comparison, our proposed DegDiT demonstrates robust performance across all these challenging conditions, effectively generating audio that accurately reflects the specified event timing and content, even in the presence of multiple or overlapping events.
+By comparison, our proposed DegDiT demonstrates robust performance across all these challenging conditions and generates audio that accurately reflects the specified event timing and content.